makinacorpus/salt-project/README.rst

 .. contents::

-Salt states to install the bash project sample
+Salt states to install the bash project ckan

 Use
 ====